STRATEGIC INITIATIVES

 INVESTMENT TIER: IMPLEMENTATION

-ICIRR and six key partners launched the Immigrant Health Academy, a project that trains and educates immigrant community leaders in suburban Cook, Will, DuPage, and Lake Counties with information about their healthcare rights and how to navigate the complex healthcare system.
-The Academy, a first-of-its-kind training program in the US, will develop these leaders to empower other immigrant communities in suburban areas that lack access to quality health resources.
-The project also aims to shift the healthcare narrative in the immigrant community and expand healthcare access through advocacy efforts in the Chicagoland region.
+ICIRR and six key partners launched the Immigrant Health Academy in 2021, a project that trains and educates immigrant community leaders in suburban Cook, Will, DuPage, and Lake Counties with information about their healthcare rights and how to navigate the complex healthcare system.
+In 2023, the Academy, a first-of-its-kind training program in the US, developed and launched a new training curriculum for community leaders in English, Spanish and Arabic.
+It also developed a virtual resource library that includes updated materials and information in various languages.

 Related articles: